lauslim12/attendance/README.md

 - Implements secure authentiation flows: login, logout, registration, email verification, password updates, password forgots, password resets, session management, user management, and 2FA.
 - Implements email notifications: on password resets, specific times without checking out, MFA session blocks after OTP failures, and more.
 - All algorithms conforms to Kerckhoff's Principle: open design with the only secret being its key, and the key itself must not be able to be cracked should it fall in the hands of an attacker.
 - Secure headers are placed in both API and Web.
-Examples: `Content-Security-Policy`, `X-XSS-Protection`, `X-Content-Type-Options`, and more.
+Examples: `Strict-Transport-Security` (HSTS), `Content-Security-Policy`, `X-XSS-Protection`, `X-Content-Type-Options`, and more.
-- Powered by strong HTTPS ciphers and protected Linux processes (guidelines included).
+- Powered by strong HTTPS ciphers, protected Linux processes, and a firewall (guidelines included).

 ## Standards